liaotup/node-waveheader/README.md

     , bitDepth   : 8
     }));

-@karlwestin adapted this module from @tooTallNate's node-wav/lib/writer.js - in which there appears to be an incompatibility with the stream-parser package.
+No one has published a solution to [Issue 1](https://github.com/TooTallNate/node-wav/issues/1) in which the Writer constructor goes sideways, so [@karlwestin](https://github.com/karlwestin) adapted this module from @tooTallNate's node-wav/lib/writer.js -
-Independently, neither of us have been able to figure out what's going sideways with that.